trident90/go-delegator/README.md

 In addition, this project try porting web3 to Golang.

-Furthermore it applied IPFS here to overwhelm limited stroage of blockchain.
+Furthermore it applied IPFS here to overwhelm limited storage of blockchain.

 # Prerequisite
 1. Docker